ibm-cloud-docs/devsecops/devsecops-security-compliance.md

 The following goals are available as part of the DevSecOps toolchain templates.
 To get started, see [Setting up Tekton continuous integration pipelines with compliance](/docs/devsecops?topic=devsecops-cd-devsecops-tekton-ci-compliance).

-- 3000603 - Check whether Toolchain scans during continuous integration the source code to identify vulnerabilities.
+- 3000603 - Check whether toolchain scans during continuous integration the source code to identify vulnerabilities.
-- 3000604 - Check whether Toolchain has unit tests that are continuously run to validate source code changes.
+- 3000604 - Check whether toolchain has unit tests that are continuously run to validate source code changes.
-- 3000605 - Check whether Toolchain has Code Risk Analyzer configured that collects a bill of materials for pipeline run.
+- 3000605 - Check whether toolchain has Code Risk Analyzer configured that collects a bill of materials for pipeline run.
-- 3000606 - Check whether Toolchain is configured with image signing.
+- 3000606 - Check whether toolchain is configured with image signing.
-- 3000607 - Check whether Toolchain source code meets Center for Internet Security Docker benchmarks.
+- 3000607 - Check whether toolchain source code meets Center for Internet Security Docker benchmarks.
-- 3000608 - Check whether Toolchain has branch protection rules enabled.
+- 3000608 - Check whether toolchain has branch protection rules enabled.
-- 3000609 - Check whether Toolchain has secret detection scans enabled for source code.
+- 3000609 - Check whether toolchain has secret detection scans enabled for source code.
-- 3000610 - Check whether Toolchain production change request exists and is approved.
+- 3000610 - Check whether toolchain production change request exists and is approved.
-- 3000624 - Check whether Toolchain acceptance tests exist and have passed.
+- 3000624 - Check whether toolchain acceptance tests exist and have passed.
 - 3000611 - Check whether Container Registry Vulnerability Advisor scans images for OS vulnerability detection.
-- 3000641 - Check whether Toolchain static scan exists and have passed.
+- 3000641 - Check whether toolchain static scan exists and has passed.
-- 3000642 - Check whether Toolchain dynamic scan exists and have passed.
+- 3000642 - Check whether toolchain dynamic scan exists and has passed.

-Use the {{site.data.keyword.cloud_notm}} Security Best Practices v1.0.0 profile for DevSecOps toolchains.
+Use the {{site.data.keyword.cloud_notm}} Security Best Practices profile for DevSecOps toolchains.
 {: tip}

 #### Toolchain properties